deepin-community/rustc/src/doc/book/src/ch03-05-control-flow.md

 #### Looping Through a Collection with `for`

-You can choose to use the `while` construct to loop over the elements of a collection, such as an array.
+You can also use the `while` construct to loop over the elements of a collection, such as an array.
 For example, the loop in Listing 3-4 prints each element in the array `a`.